 Mechanical trauma or muscle ischemia (eg, crush injuries, electric shocks Electrical Injuries Electrical injury is damage caused by generated electrical current passing through the body.
 Symptoms range from skin burns to damage to internal organs and other soft tissues, cardiac arrhythmias... read more , seizures Seizure Disorders A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
 A seizure typically causes altered... read more , or compartment syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
 Diagnosis... read more )

-Drugs and toxins (eg, statins Elevated LDL cholesterol treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis... read more , antibiotics Overview of Antibacterial Drugs Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
-Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more , anxiolytics Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
-High doses can cause stupor and respiratory depression, which is managed with intubation and mechanical ventilation... read more , antipsychotics Antipsychotic Drugs Antipsychotic drugs are divided into conventional antipsychotics and 2nd-generation antipsychotics (SGAs) based on their specific neurotransmitter receptor affinity and activity.
+Drugs and toxins (eg, statins Elevated LDL-C treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol (HDL-C) level that contributes to the development of atherosclerosis... read more , antibiotics Overview of Antibacterial Drugs Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
+Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more , anxiolytics Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more , antipsychotics Antipsychotic Drugs Antipsychotic drugs are divided into conventional antipsychotics and 2nd-generation antipsychotics (SGAs) based on their specific neurotransmitter receptor affinity and activity.
 SGAs may offer... read more , cocaine Cocaine Cocaine is a sympathomimetic drug with central nervous system stimulant and euphoriant properties.
 High doses can cause panic, schizophrenic-like symptoms, seizures, hyperthermia, hypertension... read more , amphetamines Amphetamines Amphetamines are sympathomimetic drugs with central nervous system stimulant and euphoriant properties whose toxic adverse effects include delirium, hypertension, seizures, and hyperthermia... read more , alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more )

 Infection (eg, influenza A and B Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , coxsackievirus Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more , Staphylococcus aureus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more )